LiudmilaE/ironhack-project1-gameDurak/README.md

 ## Game Rules

--Two players
+- *Two players*
--A deck of 36 cards
+- *A deck of 36 cards*

-1.The deck is shuffled
+1. The deck is shuffled
-2.Each player receives 6 cards
+2. Each player receives 6 cards
-3.The bottom card of the remaining deck determines the trump suit 4.The remainder of the deck forms a draw pile called the prikup ("talon") 5.Cards discarded due to successful defenses are placed in a discard pile next to the talon 6.Ace is the highest rank and six is the lowest 7.Trumps always beat non-trump cards regardless of rank (e.g., a trump six beats a non-trump ace)
+3. The bottom card of the remaining deck determines the trump suit
+4. The remainder of the deck forms a draw pile called the prikup ("talon")
+5. Cards discarded due to successful defenses are placed in a discard pile next to the talon
+6. Ace is the highest rank and six is the lowest
+7. Trumps always beat non-trump cards regardless of rank (e.g., a trump six beats a non-trump ace)

 #### Gameplay
 The player with the lowest trump is the first attacker.
 The player to the attacker's left is always the defender.